 Official Website: https://netbeans.org/

-NetBeans is an opensource IDE which is mostly used for C++, java, javaScript and other programming languages.
-It comes with an easy feature of drag and drop interface to start every new project from scratch.
+NetBeans is an open-source IDE that is mostly used for C++, Java, JavaScript, and other programming languages.
+It comes with the easy feature of a drag-and-drop interface to start every new project from scratch.
 NetBeans is a cross-platform IDE and more suitable for developing modular software components.

-There are many useful features are available including debugger, user settings customization, Visual Library integration, storage monitoring, syntax highlighting, Step by step dialog support and project management tools.
+There are many useful features available including a debugger, user settings customization, Visual Library integration, storage monitoring, syntax highlighting, Step-by-step dialog support, and project management tools.

 Pros: